 Henna (lawsonia inermis) is a small tropical bush that produces a red dye.
-This natural dye is native to North Africa and the Middle East and has been used for cosmetic and medicinal purposes for over 9,000 years, though its use is fairly new to the western world.
+The henna plant is native to North Africa and the Middle East and its semi-permanent dye has been used for cosmetic and medicinal purposes for over 9,000 years, though its use is fairly new to the western world.

 Is Henna Safe to Use During Pregnancy?